Capillary surfaces arising in singular perturbation problems: The structure of the free boundary of blow-ups in

 \subsection{Proof of Theorem B}

 The first part of Theorem B follows from Lemma \ref{lem-deg} while the second part is a corollary of Lemma \ref{lem-cmpt} since $\Gamma_{\frac12}$ coincides with the reduced boundary.
-Finally, the last part follows from Lemma \ref{lem-AC}, because by Lemma \ref{lem-cmpt} the reduced boundary propagates instantaneously in the components of $\fb{u_0}$.
+Finally, the last part follows from Lemma \ref{lem-AC}, because by Lemma \ref{lem-cmpt} the reduced boundary propagates instantaneously in $\fb{u_0}$.